namanbansal102/SCM-FINAL-PROJECT-TEAM-20/README.md

 #### Created Contact us page where users can reach to us.
 #### Created About us page.
 #### Added the special content creator feature.
+#### Added the search bar to search your favourite content creator.
+#### Now we can add our favourite content creator to the FAVOURITE LIST.
+#### Now we can also vote for our favourite content creator.